KYH-Net23/AuthenticationService/README.md

-# TokenService
+# AuthenticationService

-TokenService is a microservice for generating authorization tokens, designed to handle login requests and token creation based on user identity.
+AuthenticationService is a microservice for generating authorization tokens, designed to handle login requests and token creation based on user identity.
 This service uses JWT (JSON Web Token) for secure and efficient token management.

 ---